 Certain Tax Risks.
-An investment in a hedge fund may involve certain tax risks.
+An investment in a private fund may involve certain tax risks.
 In addition, particularly with respect to funds of funds, delays in manager reporting may require investors to seek extensions of the deadline to file their tax returns.

-The foregoing does not purport to be a complete explanation of the risks involved in investing in hedge funds.
-A hedge fund’s offering materials typically describe the risks and conflicts of interest relating to an investment in the fund.
+The foregoing does not purport to be a complete explanation of the risks involved in investing in private funds.
+A fund’s offering materials typically describe the risks and conflicts of interest relating to an investment in the fund.
 Each prospective investor who is qualified by Harvest Capital Strategies and receives these documents is urged to read them carefully to determine whether an investment in such fund is suitable for such investor in light of, among other things, such investor’s financial situation, need for liquidity, other investments and other general considerations.